• Skip to main content

 • Contact

-Injury Attorneys (Home) / Blog / Workers’ Compensation / If I Get Hurt On The Job And I Need Medical Care, What Are My Options?
+Injury Attorneys (Home) / Blog / Workers’ Compensation / If I Get Hurt at Work and Need Medical Care, Who Pays the Bill?

-This question and concern undoubtedly goes through the mind of every single person who gets injured on the job.
-While there are many other stressors going on at the same time, once the injured employee realizes that medical care is needed, the injured worker will immediately ask someone at work what to do about payment for the medical care.
+This question and concern undoubtedly go through the minds of every single person who gets injured on the job.
+While there are many other stressors going on at the same time, once the injured employee realizes that medical care is needed, the next most pressing question is often what to do about payment for the medical care.

 Over the last several years, the phrase “settlement mill” has been heard more and more in the legal profession.